balbuf/photobooth/README.md

 ## Future Improvements

 - Changing of numeric defaults: # of snapshots, duration of snapshot countdown.
 - Client-side image processing/rendering to eliminate the need for an active internet connection and provide faster image compiling.
+An active internet connection would still be required to permanently save photostrips and allow reprinting from a remote kiosk.
 - Custom filters using pixel-manipulation functions.
 - More dynamic/attractive interface.
 - Mouse interaction, especially to cater to touchscreen interfaces.
+- Camera-only or Reprint-only modes to allow separate kiosks at an event.